Supported LLM Providers

 └

-Docker model runner uses /engines/llama.cpp/v1/chat/completions
+Docker model runner uses /engines/llama.cpp/v1/chat/completions for the base path.

-- Finally configure the model available in Docker Model Runner to be used by Goose:
+- Finally configure the model available in Docker Model Runner to be used by goose:

 hf.co/unsloth/gemma-3n-e4b-it-gguf:q6_k